Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-awAhXucxS-Y.md

 ### Transcript

-> you've got the next one um let's see here and that's new community manager we already done that like three times
+> you've got the next one, let's see here and that's new community manager we already done that like three times
 >
 > [Laughter]
 >
-> uh the amount of times we've said uh i'm quitting jason's quitting um we've already done it
+>, the amount of times we've said, i'm quitting jason's quitting, we've already done it